Snowdonia Self Catering Apt

 Our Snowdonia Self-Catering Apartment offers a great base for exploring the region.
 It occupies the top floor of a spacious Edwardian house on the edge of the beautiful Mawddach estuary in Snowdonia National Park.

-The apartment sleeps 4 - 6 people, with one double bedroom, one twin bedroom and one room with sofabed that can be used either as a third bedroom or a second sitting room - or both!
+The apartment sleeps 4 - 6 people, with one double bedroom, one twin bedroom (with an additional pull-out bed if needed) and one room with sofabed that can be used either as a third bedroom or a second sitting room - or both!

 Available for week or weekend breaks, the private riverside location gives a feeling of exclusivity whilst being within easy reach of the towns of Dolgellau, Barmouth (Abermaw) and Fairbourne.

-The Apartment provides a warm and comfortable environment after a day spent revelling in the glorious scenery of the Snowdonia National Park.
+The Apartment provides a warm and comfortable environment after a day spent enjoying the fantastic scenery and attractions of the Snowdonia National Park.

 The fully equipped kitchen/diner provides a place for up to 6 people to cook and eat together while the sitting room provides space for relaxing, unwinding and reading or watching TV.

-The two bedrooms provide one double bedroom and one twin bedroom, while the second sitting room has an excellent sofabed that can easily be adapted for sleeping.
+The two bedrooms provide one double bedroom and one twin bedroom (with an additional pull-out bed if needed), while the second sitting room has an excellent sofabed that can easily be adapted for sleeping.
 This room provides a window seat with amazing views over the ever-changing estuary, and can also serve as an office or studio.